The 10 guidelines of Italian style that will make your look shine. From iconic garments to winning combinations inspired by Made in Italy.

-Italian fashion is known all over the world for its innate sense of elegance.
-Knowing how to dress doesn't just mean wearing beautiful garments that enhance us, but knowing how to choose what is most suitable for each occasion.
-Here are the "ten commandments of style", those you should always keep in mind (unless your name is Anna Piaggi), accompanied by the words "of those who know".
+Italian fashion is known the world over for its innate sense of elegance.
+Knowing how to dress means not only wearing beautiful clothes that enhance us, but knowing how to choose what is most suitable for each occasion.
+Here are the ‘ten commandments of italian style’, to always keep in mind (unless your name is Anna Piaggi), accompanied by the words ‘of those who know’.

 tickets banner